mptre/vim-printf/README.md

 autocmd FileType vim let b:printf_pattern = 'echom printf("%s", %s)'
 ```

+See the [documentation] for further reference on how the pattern is interpreted.

 Below is a table of sensible patterns for different filetypes:

 | Filetype | Pattern                                   |